Image processing: PixInsight scripts from theAstroShed

 https://raw.githubusercontent.com/jamiesmith/pixinsight-repo/main/

-Once you’ve successfully installed and restarted PixInsight you should see a
+Once you’ve successfully installed and restarted PixInsight, you should see an

-entry under your scripts menu, or you can download the and open
+under your scripts menu.
+You can download the and open

 the sample process